bow-swift/nef/README.md

 ###

-> Note: The next three options are mutually exclusive.
+> Note: The next options are mutually exclusive.

 ###